cosmos/ibc-go/docs/ibc/integration.md

 and `x/ibc-transfer`.
 After that, we need to grant `Minter` and `Burner` permissions to the `ibc-transfer` `ModuleAccount` to mint and burn relayed tokens.

+### Integrating Light Clients

+In order to integrate an external light client, you must take the following steps:

+1. Create an implementation of `module.AppModuleBasic` for the light client.
+Register any required interfaces in the `RegisterInterfaces` function, and ensure `Name` returns the module name.
+All other functions can be no-ops.
+   Alternatively, you can use an existing light client implementation such as `ibctm.AppModuleBasic{}`.
+2. Register the module with `module.BasicManager`.

 ```go
 // app.go
 var (